 But the gallery and his sales didn’t paint the whole picture.
 “My life was not a work of art,” he says.
 “My life was a shambles.”

-Thankfully, perhaps fatefully, it was at that time that his sister Patricia returned from Arizona’s The Meadows, a centre for recovery from addiction of all kinds—food, drugs, compulsions, obsessions, etc. “Patricia came back and she said to me, ‘Our whole family has addictive personalities and there’s a way out,’” says Roy.
+Thankfully, perhaps fatefully, it was at that time that his sister Patricia returned from Arizona’s The Meadows, a centre for recovery from addiction of all kinds—food, drugs, compulsions, obsessions, etc. “Patricia came back and she said to me, ‘Our whole family has addictive personalities and there’s a way out,’” he says.

 His sister’s message, delivered in the same words Roy had been running through his mind, sounded loud and clear.
 Nine days later, he walked through the gates of The Meadows.
 “They gave me the tools to change my way of thinking and make myself a different set of rules,” he says.